Using video for better blocker training

 There are a lot of drills out there that work on blocking.
-A big problem I have with most of them is they severely lack the cues the blockers are supposed to use.
+A big problem I have with most is they severely lack the cues the blockers are supposed to use.
 I’m not talking about blockers working against a set of attackers.
 Instead, I’m thinking about drills with no live hitters (though maybe hitters on boxes).

 Here’s an example of one critiqued by Alexis at Volleyball Drill Doctor.